 - "6.2.6.
 The measurement of steering time of vehicles equipped with an ADS, with intact steering equipment, whilst the ADS is active. - 6.2.6.1.
 The vehicle shall be driven from straight ahead into a spiral at a speed of 10 km/h.
 The time shall be measured from the start of steering motion until the position of the steered wheels corresponds to a turning radius of 12 m.
 One steering movement shall be made to the right and one to the left. - 6.2.6.2.
 The maximum permitted steering time with intact steering equipment is 4 seconds. - 6.2.7.
 The measurement of steering time of vehicles equipped with an ADS, with a failure in the steering equipment, whilst the ADS is active. - 6.2.7.1.
 The test described in paragraph 6.2.6. shall be repeated with a failure in the steering equipment.
 The steering time shall be measured from the start of steering motion until the position of the steered wheels corresponds to the turning radius of 20 m. - 6.2.7.2.
-The maximum permitted steering time with a failure in the steering equipment is 4 s, except for Categories M3 and N3 where the maximum permitted steering time is 6 s. - 6.2.8.
-If the turning radii specified in paragraphs 6.2.6.1. or 6.2.7.1. are not possible attainable (because the steering angle available to the ADS is limited, or because full lock is reached first), the maximum attainable steering angle shall be used, and the maximum permitted steering time shall be adjusted proportionally according to the following formula.
+The maximum permitted steering time with a failure in the steering equipment is 4 s, except for Categories M_3 and N_3 where the maximum permitted steering time is 6 s. - 6.2.8.
+If the turning radii specified in paragraphs 6.2.6.1. or 6.2.7.1. are not attainable (because the steering angle available to the ADS is limited, or because full lock is reached first), the maximum attainable steering angle shall be used, and the maximum permitted steering time shall be adjusted according to the following formula.

-$\frac{r}{Attainable\ turning\ radius} \times t$

-r = 12 m (or the full lock turning radius for vehicles of categories M3 and N3 if 12 m radius is not attainable) t = 4 s r = 20 m t = 6 s in the case of vehicles of categories M3 and N3 4 s in all other cases
+$\textit{Maximum permitted steering time} = \frac{r}{\textit{Attainable turning radius}} \times t$ r = 12 m (or the full lock turning radius for vehicles of categories M3 and N3 if 12 m radius is not attainable)

+In the case of intact steering equipment:

+t = 4 s